pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 </svg>
 ```

 How does this sprite.svg look like?
-It contains our SVG icons wrapped in `<symbol>` elements with a unique `id`, so we could address only the needed ones.
+It contains our SVG icons wrapped in `<symbol>` elements with a unique `id`, so we could request only the needed ones.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg">